5 Recommendations for Home Builder's 2021 Marketing Strategy

 What these changes might mean for 2021, is that relying on digital advertisements to reach your customer segment may not be the most sustainable option.
 Instead, marketers will need to diversify their marketing strategy in order to reach their customer segment effectively.
 This means going back to the basics and refining messaging and mediums to advertise to customers.
 For many marketers this also means investing in data and analytics in order to develop a deep understanding of customers’ needs, wants, and motivations.
 By leveraging a data-driven strategy, marketers can feel more confident in their decision making in 2021.

 The year 2020 has been like no other.
 Home builders were forced to adapt to the digital space as nearly every component of our lives shifted online.
 This unexpected, and dare I say unprecedented year, forced home builders to adjust and ultimately step far outside their normal operations to accommodate for the reality we now find ourselves in.
 But, in 2021, we have the opportunity to better prepare for all things digital.
 From investing in IFPs and virtual home tours to website personalization, home builder markers are able to create a positive home buying journey, even online.
 At OpenHouse.ai we are passionate about the customer experience, and empowering every builder to create more home buying success stories.
 We hope these recommendations will better equip home builder marketers to prepare for the year ahead- we can’t wait to see what innovations 2021 will bring!
-To subscribe to our blogs in the coming year, fill out the forms below and Happy Holidays!
+To read more marketing tips for 2021 and beyond, check out our hot takes from this year's ad world.

 - The OpenHouse.ai Team